 What is CSS?

 CSS – Stands for “Cascading Style Sheets”.
 CSS is a document of code that tells the website’s HTML how it should appear on the screen.
-CSS is a time-saving the document for web designers, as they can style batched-sections of HTML code, rather than styling individual lines of code one-at-a-time.
+Cascading Style Sheets is a time-saving the document for web designers, as they can style batched-sections of HTML code, rather than styling individual lines of code one-at-a-time.

 They can be used to define text styles, table sizes, and other aspects of Web pages that previously could only be defined in a page’s HTML.

 While CSS is great for creating text styles, it is helpful for formatting other aspects of Web page layout as well.
-For example, CSS can be used to define the cell padding of table cells, the style, thickness, and color of a table’s border, and the padding around images or other objects.
-CSS gives Web developers more exact control over how Web pages will look than HTML does.
+For example, Cascading Style Sheets can be used to define the cell padding of table cells, the style, thickness, and color of a table’s border, and the padding around images or other objects.
+Cascading Style Sheetsgives Web developers more exact control over how Web pages will look than HTML does.
 Therefore most Web pages today incorporate cascading style sheets

 Is your company in need of help?
 MV3 Marketing Agency has numerous Marketing experts ready to assist you.
 Contact MV3 Marketing to jump-start your business« Back to Glossary Index